 This week marks the first anniversary of the worldwide launch of Microsoft Teams.
 In that time, Teams has grown significantly in both new capabilities and customer usage.
 Today, 200,000 organizations in 181 markets and 39 languages use Teams, including A.P.
 Moller–Maersk, ConocoPhillips, Macy’s, NASCAR, Navistar, RLH Corporation, and Technicolor.
-General Motors is also now using Teams; read more about their story.

 Teams for Intelligent Communications and Collaboration